 These rules apply when a parent dies without a will.
 A parent may also choose to leave a child born outside of marriage an inheritance in a will.

 What to Do If Your Inheritance Rights Aren’t Clear

 After your father dies, you may have questions about your inheritance.
 Whether you are a child born to unmarried parents or you have a sibling making an inheritance claim, you need to understand your rights.

-Each year, our New Orleans succession attorneys help hundreds of families throughout Louisiana.
+Each year, our Louisiana succession attorneys help hundreds of families throughout Louisiana.
 We would be happy to review your parent’s succession and ensure that all potential heirs are treated fairly.
-Please contact us today to learn more about how we can help you navigate your parent’s succession in an efficient, sensitive, and cost-effective way.
+To learn more about how we can help you navigate your parent’s succession in an efficient, sensitive, and cost-effective way, contact us today.